centreon/centreon-documentation/versioned_docs/version-22.10/connect/openid.md

 }
 ```

-> Each time the user logs in, groups management is reinitialized to take into account information from the identity provider.
+> Each time the user logs in, groups management is reinitialized to take into account any new information from the identity provider.

 </TabItem>
 <TabItem value="Groups manual management" label="Manual management">